Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 ## **RESULT OF THE QUESTIONNAIRE**

-The above-presented questionnaire was filled by 41 students from the 2019/2020 Software Development Process course delivered at the University of Milano - Bicocca.
+The above-presented questionnaire was filled by 41 students from the 2019/2020 Software Development Process course delivered at the _University of Milano-Bicocca_.

 The raw data gained from the submission of the questionnaire will be presented below; shortly after, a brief analysis of the data will be presented.
 Lastly, there are two outputs from this activity: